cventastic/tutorial/avalanche.md

 ```
 ./avalanchego-installer.sh --archival --ip replace-with-ip --rpc local
 ```
 The node should be syncing now.
-To check u can use:
+To check one can use:
 ```
 sudo journalctl -f -u avalanchego
 ```